jacg/nain4/doc/src/how-to/build-a-minimal-nain4-app.md

 {{#include ../../../examples/00-basic/CMakeLists.txt:include_nain4_geant4}}
 ```

 Note that we have chosen to use an existing installation of `nain4` so this example runs out of the box when run within `nain4`.
-If you where to copy this example and run it elsewhere, make sure to check [How to make nain4 available in a Geant4/cmake project](@book/how-to/enable-nain4-in-cmake).
+If you were to copy this example and run it elsewhere, make sure to check [How to make nain4 available in a Geant4/cmake project](@book/how-to/enable-nain4-in-cmake).

 Finally, we create an executable file and link it to the relevant libraries.